Comparing Trupanion (TRUP) & The Competition

 |2.64

-This table compares Trupanion and its competitors top-line revenue, earnings per share and valuation.
+This table compares Trupanion and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue